aplyc1a/DBF/README.md

 **OS system** : Debian/RHEL
 **Runtime Environment** : python27 with(paramiko)
 ## Introduction
-\>  *owner.py*  : the master control program ,which is used to connect zombie_host (read from zombie_file) and create distribute tasks(use password dictionary). owner.py is a simple distributed bruteforcer framework.
+\>  *owner.py*  : the master control program, which is used to connect zombie_host (read from zombie_file) and create distribute tasks(use password dictionary). owner.py is a simple distributed bruteforcer framework.
-\>  *zombie.py* : the child script program, attacker copy zombie.py to zombie_host after connection succeed. zombie.py is a bruteforcer agent, only support SSH cracking this version.
+\>  *zombie.py* : the child script program.
+After connection between zombie_host and C&C_Server is establish, zombie.py will be automatically downloaded. zombie.py is a bruteforcer agent, but only support SSH cracking this version.
 ## Usage
 \#slow mode
 python owner.py -H 192.168.0.10 -p 22 -u root -F passwd.lst -Z zombie.lst -T ssh -t 30 -d 10